2022 Houston Astros season: July

 Alex Bregman connected for a two-run home run and added an RBI double in the eighth inning to help lead Houston to a 4–2 win versus the Mariners on July 28.
 Rafael Montero (4–1) recorded four perfect outs and Ryan Pressly architected a scoreless ninth for a 21st save in 24 chances.
 Pressly retired the first two batters before J. P. Crawford singled to reach 32 consecutive hitters retired, a streak that tied Justin Verlander (2019) for most in Astros history among all pitchers.
 Verlander (14–3) took one-run ball into the eighth inning on July 29 en route to an 11–1 win over Seattle.
-Yuli Gurriel and Yordan Álvarez stroked consecutive singles in the fourth before Bregman hit a two-run double for a 4–0 lead to chase Mariners starter Robbie Ray (8–8).
-Aledmys Díaz homered twice, and Álvarez and Mauricio Dubón also homered.
-The 240th win of Verlander's career, it moved him into a tie with Frank Tanana for 56th all-time. Álvarez, who was 3-for-3, established a team record by reaching 30 home runs in the fewest appearances, doing so in his 84th game of the season.
+Yuli Gurriel and Yordan Alvarez stroked consecutive singles in the fourth before Bregman hit a two-run double for a 4–0 lead to chase Mariners starter Robbie Ray (8–8).
+Aledmys Díaz homered twice, and Alvarez and Mauricio Dubón also homered.
+The 240th win of Verlander's career, it moved him into a tie with Frank Tanana for 56th all-time.
+Alvarez, who was 3-for-3, established a team record by reaching 30 home runs in the fewest appearances, doing so in his 84th game of the season.

 Former Astro Abraham Toro delivered a pinch-hit two-run single in the ninth inning on July 30 versus Pressly (3–3) to rally Seattle to a 5–4 victory.
 It was Pressly's first blown save since June 23 versus New York, and fourth in 25 chances in 2022.
 Díaz again homered, finishing 3-for-3 with two RBI and one walk.
 Framber Valdez allowed three runs on five hits, walked one and struck out seven over seven innings.
 It was his majors-leading 18th quality start, and 17th consecutive, the second-most in Astros history.
-On July 31, Yordan Álvarez delivered a single to drive in José Altuve in the bottom of the tenth for the 3−2, game-winning run.
+On July 31, Yordan Alvarez delivered a single to drive in Jose Altuve in the bottom of the tenth for the 3−2, game-winning run.
 Jake Odorizzi delivered seven shutout innings for a game score of 79, allowing just two hits and one walk while establishing a season-high of eight strikeouts.
 In the first inning, Altuve stole home on a double steal as Gurriel took second for the Astros' first run, and Kyle Tucker singled home Gurriel for the second run.